shcarroll98/Project-One/README.md

  Our project will analyze Spotify’s underlying trends in the music industry from 2010 to 2019.
 The analysis will answer the following questions:

-•	How much do acousticness, liveness, tempo, and valence vary between genres?
-How did acousticness, liveness, tempo, and valence change by genre over the years 2010-2019?
+•What is the average duration of songs based on genre?
+Is the difference between each average and the overall average statistically significant?

-•	What is the average duration of songs based on the following genre: edm (electronic dance music), latin, (pop)popular, (r&b) rhythm & blues, rap and rock
+Are specific music keys favored?
+Has this changed over the 2010s?
+What does variation in the data look like by genre?

-•	Is there a statistical significance between the average duration by genre and the average duration.
+How much do acousticness, liveness, tempo, and valence vary between genres?
+How did they change by genre over the 2010 decade?

-•	In this timeframe, did genres favor the use of one key over the others?
-Did this vary by mode?
+Does competition affect song popularity?

 •	Is overall track popularity affected by the total number of track releases in the same month?